BotheorY/yt-chat-magnifier/README.md

 ## Configuration Options

-The application can be configured through environment variables and/or by editing the constants in ytcm_consts.py file:
+The application can be configured by editing the constants in ytcm_consts.py file:

 ### General Configuration
-- `FLASK_ENV`: Set to `development` for debug mode or `production` for production mode
-- `FLASK_PORT`: Change the default port (5000) if needed
 - `YTCM_LAYOUT_STYLE`: UI theme ('standard', 'dark', or 'high-contrast')

 ### Logging Configuration